VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

----
-title: "The Way We Interact With Computers Sucks."
+# The Way We Interact With Computers Sucks.
-slug: "TheWayWeInteractWithComputersSucks"
-author: "Vega Deftwing"
-date: 2021-01-15
-tags: technical
----

 {{< tip >}}